 - U.S. computer hardware, software, and cloud computing purchases made directly from select providers

 - The Ink Business Preferred℠ Credit Card, has the best welcome bonus of any credit card at the moment, an amazing cell phone protection plan, and offers triple points on the first $150,000 in combined purchases per anniversary year on travel, shipping purchases, internet, cable, phone services, and advertising purchases made with social media sites and search engines (more info here)

 The Capital One® Spark® Miles for Business offers a generous welcome bonus, has the annual fee waived for the first year, and offers the equivalent of 2% back towards travel, in the form of 2x miles.
-It’s a compelling card, though personally I think the Capital One® Spark® Cash for Business is more compelling.
+It’s a compelling card, especially with the new option to transfer those miles to airline partners.

 Does anyone prefer the Spark Miles to the Spark Cash Card?